 Trouble in a trip

-My daughter went to Europe alone on the beginning of this month.
-I've been worried about her trip because she can't speak English at all.
-A trouble happened soon on the first day.
-She failed to withdraw money at ATM at Heathrow Airport.
-She moved to Malta, and tried it at an ATM and failed again.
-She's never been able to withdraw any money for six days.
+My daughter left for Europe alone at the beginning of this month.
+I’d been worried from the start because she doesn’t speak any English.
+Trouble happened immediately on the first day.
+She tried to withdraw money from an ATM at Heathrow Airport and failed.
+Then she flew to Malta and tried again, but the ATM there didn’t work either.
+For six days she wasn’t able to withdraw any money at all.

-Yesterday afternoon, she called me with skype in tears.
-Her debit card became invalid because she input an incorrect PIN(personal identification number) several times.
-She called the bank that issued the card, but their response was cold, "The only way to be settled the problem is to reissue your card."
+Yesterday afternoon she called me on Skype, crying.
+Her debit card had become invalid because she entered the wrong PIN several times.
+She called the bank that issued the card, but their response was cold: “The only solution is to reissue the card.”

-I called the bank again.
-My call was transferred three times, and told me the phone number of the particular department and your daughter herself had to call the department.
-It was cold as well.
-I e-mailed her the phone number.
+I called the bank myself.
+My call was transferred three times, and in the end they simply gave me the phone number of a specific department and told me that my daughter had to call them directly.
+Their attitude was just as cold.
+I emailed her the number.

-Late at night she sent me a picture of a rabbit dish of Malta.
+Late that night she sent me a photo of a rabbit dish she had in Malta.

 Comments